gagvirus/an-archer-game/ROADMAP.md

 - log improvements
     - partial bold in log entries
     - partial color change in log entry (for example "inflicted **red**->50 damage")
-    - format numbers in logs (show 1.5m instead of 15125555)
     - ability to "collapse" & "expand" the log
     - ability to resize the log
     - copy log contents